Down the rabbit hole...Geelong is a veritable wonderland of cultural stories and treasures to discover and explore.

 Unearth art studios and galleries, striking public artworks, creative spaces and exciting performing arts locations, and find new ways to connect with our Indigenous and post-settlement histories.

-Central Geelong Trails are curated to be completed in a reasonable short walk, between one and three hours.
+Several of the Central Geelong Trails are curated to be completed in a reasonable short walk, between one and three hours.

-Trails outside Central Geelong require independent transport.
+The remaining Trails are outside Central Geelong require independent transport.

 Some heritage locations are private residences or businesses and are not open to the public.
 Please respect people’s privacy by only viewing the exteriors of these locations.